-Cultural adjustment, or ‘culture shock’, is a nature transition and is something everyone goes through when adjusting to something new.
+Cultural adjustment, or ‘culture shock’, is a natural transition and is something everyone goes through when adjusting to something new.
 However, in your situation, it also has the added pressure of a new culture, country, people, and possibly language.
-All student starting at UEA are going through the same adjustment, you just have more to deal with.
+All students starting at UEA are going through the same adjustment, you just have more to deal with.

 There is a lot of research out there if you are interested, but here is a typical transition pattern people face: